cyshen11/cyshen11.github.io/_pages/about.md

 Random facts

 - I am a Stoic
-- I love playing video games—my favorite is _Elden Ring_
+- I love playing video games, and my favorite is _Elden Ring_
 - I know how to play guitar and keyboard
 - I have ABRSM certificates, but I honestly can’t remember which grade I reached!